TreeNote/TreeNote/README.md

 # NoteTree
 An intuitive outliner for personal knowledge and task management.
-Supports collaborative, simultaneous editing.
+Supports collaborative, simultaneous editing.<br>
+This software is part of a bachelor thesis and currently developed.

 ## Install